cloudfoundry-attic/cf-docs-deprecated/README.md

 * Base urls for all the links
 * Test version of docs vs production version of docs
 * Social buttons preferences

-### JSON Responses

-We specify the JSON responses in ruby so that we don't have to write them by hand all over the docs.
-You can render the JSON for a resource like this:

-    <%= json :issue %>

-This looks up `CloudFoundry::Resources::APP` in `lib/resources.rb`.

-Some actions return arrays.
-You can modify the JSON by passing a block:

-    <%= json(:issue) { |hash| [hash] } %>

 ### Colorized Code Blocks